Baltimore, Maryland — The American Northeast (Mid-Atlantic)

 Baltimore Slave Trade

 Erected by Maryland Historical Trust, Maryland State Highway Administration.

 Location.
 39° 17.235′ N, 76° 36.218′ W. Marker is in Baltimore, Maryland.
 Marker is at the intersection of East Pratt Street and President Street, on the left when traveling east on East Pratt Street.
 Touch for map.
-Marker is at or near this postal address: 830 E. Pratt St, Baltimore MD 21202, United States of America.
+Marker is at or near this postal address: 830 E Pratt St, Baltimore MD 21202, United States of America.
 Touch for directions.

 Credits.
 This page was last revised on August 16, 2016.
 This page originally submitted on October 11, 2010, by Chris Nelson of Baltimore, Maryland.
 This page has been viewed 2,344 times since then and 85 times this year.
 Last updated on February 22, 2014, by Richard E. Miller of Oxon Hill, Maryland.
-Photos: 1. submitted on October 11, 2010, by Chris Nelson of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.
+Photos: 1. submitted on October 11, 2010, by Chris Nelson of Baltimore, Maryland.
+2, 3, 4. submitted on August 9, 2016, by Allen C. Browne of Silver Spring, Maryland. • Bill Pfingsten was the editor who published this page.